scharlau/shopping_exercise_django/README.md

 This should now give you chrome.
 You now can look over the install log in the terminal to see which version number of the chromedriver that you need to install in the driver folder.

+#### Mac OS options for Behave
+If you're on a Mac, then you will need to remove the chrome driver from quarantine with the command

+        xattr -d com.apple.quarantine <name-of-executable>

+as found and detailed at https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de

 ## Changing the database
-In order to add authentication based on the built-in User model of DJango, the database needed to be migrated, and as it's using sqlite3, it got in a tangle, The steps on how to reset migrations using scenario 1 at https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html along with documentation on the manage.py commands.
+In order to add authentication based on the built-in User model of DJango, the database needed to be migrated, and as it's using sqlite3, it got in a tangle, This includes steps on how to reset migrations using scenario 1 at https://simpleisbetterthancomplex.com/tutorial/2016/07/26/how-to-reset-migrations.html along with documentation on the manage.py commands.
 You can avoid this by setting up your application using the User model from the beginning as set our below.

 ### Customers and Staff members
 Build on the django User model detailed at https://docs.djangoproject.com/en/3.1/ref/contrib/auth/#django.contrib.auth.models.User which will be all members, and 'staff' will have 'is_staff' set to True.
 See also https://docs.djangoproject.com/en/3.1/topics/auth/default/ for details.